greatfire/curl-apple/README.md

-# curl-ios
+# curl-apple

-Pre-compiled libcurl framework for iOS and iPadOS applications!
+Pre-compiled libcurl framework for iOS and macOS applications!
 Automatically updated within 24-hours of a new release of curl.

 ## Using the pre-compiled framework